basic-web-components/basic-web-components/packages/basic-animation-stage/README.md

 the next/previous item.
 E.g., a `selectedFraction` of 3.5 indicates the user is halfway between items 3 and 4.

-For more details, see the [FractionalSelection](FractionalSelection.md) mixin.
+For more details, see [FractionalSelectionMixin](FractionalSelectionMixin.md) mixin.

   **Kind**: instance property of <code>[AnimationStage](#AnimationStage)</code>.
 Defined by <code>[SelectionAnimation](../basic-component-mixins/docs/SelectionAnimation.md)</code> mixin.